 While dousing surfaces with sterilizing chemicals is unnecessary outside healthcare or higher-risk settings, the C.D.C. has not advised people to stop washing their hands or abandon daily cleaning of high-touch surfaces.
 Soap and water, and modern sanitizers, are after all the most consequential public health intervention of the last 200 years, and one of our most effective tools in the fight against contagions of all kind—COVID-19 included.

 “The most reliable way to prevent infection from surfaces is to regularly wash hands or use hand sanitizer,” the C.D.C. advised.

 Ethisan is one of the highest quality hand sanitizers available today.
-Made from seven ingredients or fewer—including food-grade ethanol sourced directly from the Canadian prairies—our sanitizers and surface cleaners are plant based, child safe, and exceed Health Canada standards for effectiveness.
+Made from seven ingredients or fewer—including food-grade ethanol sourced directly from the Canadian prairies—our sanitizers and surface cleaners are plant based, and exceed Health Canada standards for effectiveness.
 Browse our products to learn more.